troykelly/live-news-break/prompt.md

 [SFX: ARTICLE BREAK]
 In other news, the City Council has approved plans for a new park in the downtown area.
 The park will feature green spaces, a playground, and a community garden.
 Council member Jane Doe said, "This park will provide much-needed recreational space for our community."
 [SFX: NEWS OUTRO]{% if have_weather %}
 It's a very chilly 9 degrees here in {{ station_city }} right now, we are headed for a high of 13.
-Tommorow's high will be 14 so not looking a lot warmer!{% endif %}
+There is no rain expected tonight.
+Tommorow's high will be 14 so not looking a lot warmer!
+There's also a slim chance of rain.{% endif %}
 That’s all for now.
 Stay tuned to {{ station_name }} for more updates throughout the day.
 This is {{ newsreader_name }}.
 ```